Skip to content

 • Windows: %LOCALAPPDATA%/lsms_library/...

-Trust Cache Mode
+Assume Cache Fresh Mode

-uga = ll.Country('Uganda', trust_cache=True)
+uga = ll.Country('Uganda', assume_cache_fresh=True)

 Managing Cache